AuthorCarpentry/executable-documents-rstudio/02-modifying-appearance.md

 We can do the same thing to generate additional plots.
 Add the code from `insert_plot2.txt` with the label 'plot_license' before the "Metadata" section.

-## Dates

-We can have R automatically populate dates based on the date we knit the document.
-The 'insert_dates.txt' file has code snippets that use the function `Sys.Date()` to get the date from your computer.
-The first line is a section of code enclosed in `"` (double quotation marks) for the YAML header (all values in the YAML header use double quotes).
-Kint the document and you see that this small snippet of code is executed and the date appears.
-There are two additional code lines that include just a single \` backtick that signified a small code chunk.
-These can be just one line, and don't have the control of the three backtick code chunks we learned earlier.
-Knit your document and you'll see the dates appear in place of these code chunks.

 ## References